Mortgage Renewal Calculator Canada

 Also read: Early mortgage renewal

-Do you have to re-qualify when you renew your mortgage?
+Do you have to requalify for the stress test when you renew your mortgage?

-If you renew your mortgage with your current lender and have maintained a good payment history, you typically do not need to re-qualify or pass the stress test again.
-Additionally, lenders are no longer required to apply the mortgage stress test to most borrowers who are switching to a new lender at renewal, provided the mortgage amount and amortization period remain the same.
-However, even without the stress test, you may still need to re-qualify with the new lender by submitting a new application and meeting their criteria.
+Additionally, lenders are no longer required to apply the mortgage stress test to most borrowers who are switching to a new lender at renewal, provided the original mortgage amount and amortization period remain the same.
+However, even without the stress test, you may still need to re-qualify with the new lender by submitting a new application and meeting their criteria, such as credit score, employment status, and debt-to-income ratio.

 Most lenders allow you to renew your mortgage without any penalties up to 120 days (or four months) before your term is up.